aljoscharei/RPG/GM_FlohFelixAljoscha/Filling in the Blanks.md

 ### Structures
 This section covers all sorts of structures that can be found in the wilderness, from simple lean-to shelters to elaborate mansions and free-holds, from abandoned shepherd huts to ruined castles and keeps.

-Unless otherwise stated,
-structures in Civilized areas have a 1-5 in 6 chance of being used for their intended purposes, those in Borderlands have a 1-3 in 6 chance, and t hose in Wilderness areas have a 1-2 in 6 chance.
+Unless otherwise stated, structures in Civilized areas have a 1-5 in 6 chance of being used for their intended purposes, those in Borderlands have a 1-3 in 6 chance, and those in Wilderness areas have a 1-2 in 6 chance.
 F or a discussion of the differences between Civilized, Borderlands, and Wilderness hexes refer to p.
 15 of the supplement Domain Building.

 Structures used for their intended purpose will not be abandoned, or lairs for monsters, or otherwise unusable.